BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Wheel of Time - Min.md

 In EotW, Min is a a playful young woman, if serious and threatening, who shows an odd interest in Rand and who interacts with Moiraine in the background.
 In the show, Min is an ordinary barmaid who hides her power and dislikes it for being invasive, yet she is also has a very obvious tell when she keeps secrets to herself, and she does not shy away from revealing what she knows when she deems it important.
 Despite her principles and worry about her own safety, Min is reluctant to only be an observer and a bird of ill omen.
 Her sassiness and candidness, toward Moiraine and Rand notably, tell the story of her mind and announce the kind of person she will reveal herself as.

 Interestingly, Min is very similar in personality to the Two Rivers folks, which should not that surprising considering Baerlon's location.
 Min is headstrong, protective, sassy, caring, brave, loyal.
 However, she could be said to lack what the main characters have, destiny and duty, one way or another, and even though she considers herself prisoner of fate too, she may be one of the characters with the most agency for her own choices.
-Min could remain hidden in her inn, or later in Tar Valon, and she flees Fal Dara without hesitation, whereas the heroes are forcefully led to the frontlines.
+Min could remain hidden in her inn, or later in Tar Valon, and she flees Fal Dara without hesitation, whereas the heroes are forcefully led to the front lines.
 When Min will join the battle, she will do so from her own volition.
 In the end, Min takes decisions following her head and her heart, not some prophecy, great design or twist of fate.

 # Philosopher